athena-framework/website/docs/components/dependency_injection.md

 # GET / # => "Hello World"
 ```

-!!! warning
-    The "type" of the listener has an effect on its behavior!
+WARNING: The "type" of the listener has an effect on its behavior!
 When a `struct` service is retrieved or injected into a type, it will be a copy of the one in the SC (passed by value).
 This means that changes made to it in one type, will *NOT* be reflected in other types.
 A `class` service on the other hand will be a reference to the one in the SC.
 This allows it to share state between services.